mmichlin66/mmichlin66.github.io/mimbl/mimbl-guide-rendering-methods.md

 ---

 # Mimbl Guide: Rendering Methods
-When discussing component development, the focus is often on reusable components.
-When developing applications, however, we often deal with creating page-wide components that present complex content and that occupy an entire screen.
-Such components usually contain multiple sections, which in turn can be divided into sub-sections.
-Down the line reusable components will ultimately be used to present the pieces of information of course, but the core sections of our complex component are probably only used on this page and are not leveraged in any other part of the application.
+### Complex Component Rendering

-## Complex Component Rendering
+We often deal with creating complex components that contain multiple sections, which in turn can be divided into sub-sections.
+Having a single `render` method is usually too cumbersome - there is too much JSX for a single method.
+On the other hand, the sections of our complex components are probably only used on this page and are not leveraged in any other part of the application; therefore, creating a separate component for them is not really worth the time and effort.
+The standard solution is to use private rendering methods - methods that return JSX content that is ultimately used in the `render` method.

 The rendering code of a complex component often looks like the following:

 ```tsx